kubevirt/kubevirt.github.io/pages/ec2.md

 a trial environment.

-In Step 1, we guide you through selecting an AMI and some factors to consider when launching the EC2 instance through the AWS console
+In Step 1, we guide you through selecting an AMI and some factors to consider when launching the EC2 instance through the AWS console.

-After you have launched your EC2 instance, navigate back to this page then dive into the two labs in Step 2 to help you get acquainted with KubeVirt.
+After you have launched your EC2 instance, navigate back to this page and then dive into the two labs in Step 2 to help you get acquainted with KubeVirt.

 ## Step 1: Launch KubeVirt in Amazon EC2